 Which wine to drink with beef

 Of course, Christmas is not all about turkey.
-So, for you beef fans out there, red wines made with Garnacha are a fantastic option.
-The iTant Garnatxa Negra from DO Montsant in southern Catalunya, with its layers of succulent, juicy fruit, is a good choice.
-While for something with a bit more weight to tackle fatter cuts of meat, the Que Sí! blend of Garnacha and Carignan from DOQa Priorat is a deliciously indulgent Spanish red wine just right for Christmas.
+So, for you beef fans out there, wines made with Tempranillo or Garnacha are a fantastic option.
+Our new and elegant red Valsotillo Finca Buenavista from historic Ribera del Duero producer Bodegas Ismael Arroyo is packed with red fruit and a lick of oak, while for a more herbal, Mediterranean feel, iTant Garnatxa Negra from DO Montsant in southern Catalunya is the perfect choice.
+If you’re after something with a bit more weight to tackle fatter cuts of meat, another of our new wines, Finca la Rana from Hacienda Terra d’Uro in DO is a fuller-bodied, deliciously indulgent red just right for Christmas.

 Which wine to drink with pork